International Heavy Machinery Shipping: A Guide

 While most licensed transporters are mandated by law to have cargo and liability insurance, this only covers a certain amount of damage.
 If you’re shipping high-value heavy equipment, you’ll find that this minimum doesn’t cover its total value.

 Some transporters give you the option of purchasing more insurance from them.
 If yours doesn’t, however, there are many third parties who provide the service.
 It’s essential to ensure that your policy covers any contingencies that may arise.

 Weight and Dimensions

-First and foremost, it is important that you have comprehensive measurements and weight of the heavy equipment that you are shipping.
-The longest dimension on every axis determines how big the trailer you ship it on needs to be, while the weight plays a role in what type of trailer will be utilized.
+First and foremost, you must have comprehensive measurements and the weight of the heavy equipment that you are shipping.
+The longest dimension on every axis determines how big the trailer you send it on needs to be, while the weight plays a role in what type of trailer will be utilized.

 If your heavy equipment has wheels, Roll-on/Roll-off (Ro-Ro) shipping is generally used.
 Ramps are used to drive your equipment on to and off the transport vessel, greatly simplifying the process.

 Flat rack containers are also used.
 Your equipment is set on a flat rack—most of which can handle almost 90,000 pounds of weight—after which it is loaded onto a transport vessel.
 Specialized cases may also require you to disassemble your heavy equipment.